 - If there are any unfair defaults or errors on your file, you can complain and fight to have it removed.
 It’s important to dispute things like this as they can cause you to be declined for credit.
 Complain to the lender that put it on your file – be formal, polite and to the point.
 Tell the company that you will take this to a Financial Ombudsman if it’s not removed.
 If that fails, add a notice of correction on your file explaining the problem – be concise and factual.
 Finally, complain to the Financial Ombudsman, they can adjudicate that the default is unfair and ask for all traces of it to be removed.

 - “Paying for insurance monthly will affect your credit score”.
 If you decide to pay for insurance monthly, a ‘hard search’ will be carried out and this will affect your credit score.
 It’s much better to pay for the whole year up front.

-If you want to see how bad credit can affect your application for a lease vehicle, click here.
+We hope that these answers have helped the “How do I improve my credit score” question you’ve been pondered.
+If you want to see how bad credit can affect your application for a lease vehicle from us, click here.

 Stable Vehicle Contracts is a performance car leasing and contract hire company situated in Liverpool, UK.
 We deliver cars anywhere within the UK + Northern Ireland.
 You can check our stock list here.
 Alternatively, pick up the phone and give us a call on 0151 728 4711 or submit a form via our contact us page.